 Even later on, during the Byzantine era, references describe street vendors selling souvlaki wrapped in pita in Constantinople.

-The spectacular krateutai finds show that ancient Greeks were applying new meat-cooking methods, which were so completely different from the traditional boiling process of the Neolithic Age that they could have been called revolutionary, almost four millennia ago.
+The spectacular krateutai findingss show that ancient Greeks were applying new meat-cooking methods, which were so completely different from the traditional boiling process of the Neolithic Age that they could have been called revolutionary almost four millennia ago.

-The preparation of all the necessary accompanying baked breads was assigned to sitopoioi, literally “wheatmakers,” indicating that there were already people specializing in making dough at that time — early professional bakers.
+The preparation of all the necessary accompanying baked breads was assigned to sitopoioi, literally “wheatmakers,” indicating that there were already people specializing in making dough at that time, namely early professional bakers.

-According to Athenaeus, the skewered pieces of meat and other goods were sold in thermopolia, cart-like stands which amazingly featured hot coals, which operated in markets.
+According to Athenaeus, the skewered pieces of meat and other goods were sold in thermopolia, cart-like stands which amazingly featured hot coals and operated in markets.

-Along with the similar meats they served, the carts themselves were like today’s cantinas or street vendors, essentially selling the fast food of the time, including chestnuts, doughs, salted coldcuts and so on.
+Along with the similar meats they served, the carts themselves were like much today’s cantinas or street vendors, essentially selling the fast food of the time, including chestnuts, doughs, salted cold cuts and so on.

-The clay pottery found indicates that the cooking utensils were transportable, indicating that they were used by street vendors.
+The clay pottery found indicates that the cooking utensils were transportable and used by street vendors.

 The importance of condiments and the origin of tzatziki

 Athenaeus, in describing eating habits in different regions, wrote about the importance of kandaulos, a creamy sauce accompanying the sliced meats.
 Kandaulos was also found in references as being based on a particularly expensive type of cheese produced from mixed donkey and mare’s milk (half and half).

 Later, this particular cheese was replaced by goat cheese and then soft goat cheese placed in the souvlaki pita was replaced by low-cost yogurt.
 The sauce eventually became known as tzatziki.